tket Advanced Free 7/8 in series 60 minutes By

 Backend-Agnostic Portability

-The same optimized Circuit object can be dispatched to different backends by applying the appropriate rebase pass at the end:
+The same optimized Circuit object can be dispatched to different backends by applying the appropriate rebase pass at the end.
+Modern pytket uses a single AutoRebase pass parameterized by the target gate set (the hardware-specific passes like RebaseIBM that appear in older docs were removed in pytket 1.0):

 circ = Circuit(3)